 - Community and Economic Development

-The programs for the MSU Extension Service are availabe to all people regardless of race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, and marital or family status.
-Issued in furhterance of cooperation extension work in agriculture and home economics, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, Dr. Douglas Steele, Vice Prevost and Director, Extension Service, Montana State University, Bozeman, MT 59717.
+The programs for the MSU Extension Service are available to all people regardless of race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, and marital or family status.
+Issued in furtherance of cooperation extension work in agriculture and home economics, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, Dr. Cody Stone, Director, Extension Service, Montana State University, Bozeman, MT 59717.